franciscop/paperdocs/README.md

 There are a couple of things to note here:

-- The first div inside `<footer>` has the class `flex three`.
-You must adjust this acording to the number of buttons that you have inside it.
 - The `.menu.loading` has an attribute called `data-headers="h2"`.
 This represents what kind of headings will be parsed and make it into the menu.
 You can adjust it to `data-headers="h1, h2"`, `data-headers="h2, h3"`, etc as you prefer.
+- The bottom menu on mobile will get its width according to their content (with flexbox).
+To force a specific width, add the corresponding class to the first `<div>` inside `<footer>` [according to Picnic CSS' grid system](picnicss.com/documentation#grids).
+- Similarly, you can set the drop-down menu to more than 1 column if there are too many sections as you can see in [Umbrella JS](http://umbrellajs.com/documentation).
+For this, set the corresponding class [according to Picnic CSS grid system](picnicss.com/documentation#grids) to the `<ul>` inside `.menu`.